Puerto Rico’s Grassroots Fight to Stop an Illegal Methane Gas Expansion

 Communities in San Juan are battling to stop a rogue gas company's efforts to push dangerous methane gas on the people of Puerto Rico.

-LNG transport ship at the New Fortress Energy facility in San Juan Harbor, Puerto Rico
+LNG transport ship at the New Fortress Energy facility in San Juan Harbor, Puerto Rico.

 In San Juan, Puerto Rico, a potentially explosive methane gas terminal sits less than a quarter-mile from residents’ homes.
 The people living closest to the terminal breathe in toxic air pollution from methane combustion leaks and exhaust from the terminal’s truck and ship traffic.
 Despite these grave environmental risks, the company that built the project never consulted the surrounding community before starting construction in 2018.

-Not only did the energy company New Fortress Energy and its subsidiary NFEnergia build the gas terminal without notifying the surrounding community, but they have also been operating the terminal since 2020 without a legally required permit from the Federal Energy Regulatory Commission.
+Not only did the energy company New Fortress Energy and its subsidiary NFEnergia build the gas terminal without notifying the surrounding community, but they have also been operating the terminal since 2020 without a legally required permit from the Federal Energy Regulatory Commission (FERC).
 Yet FERC has refused to shut down the facility.
 Instead, the Commission recently allowed the company to expand operations.

 In 2023, FERC allowed NFEnergía to modify the terminal by installing a gas pipeline to fuel two new gas-fired generators, without first undergoing an environmental review, safety risk analysis, or even a public hearing.
 These are violations of both the Natural Gas Act and the National Environmental Policy Act.